Swiftmane/Ror2-AP-tracker/README.md

   - Planetarium expects Bazaar Between Time, Void Fields and Void Locus but can be reached by using the frog that spawns at the teleporter after defeating Mithrix

 ## Credits
+Sneaki for working on Risk of Rain 2 in Archipelago, including the latest SotS update

 Bluejello42 for creating the original poptracker pack

-Sneaki for his work on the implementation for Risk of Rain 2